 To restore the default folder path, you have to simply click on the Restore Default button and click Apply.

-This post may interest you if Windows not saving captured Screenshots in Pictures folder.
+This post may interest you if Windows not saving captured Screenshots in the Pictures folder.

 If you are looking to change default folder locations for some other Windows folders, maybe some of these posts will be of help to you: